TuomoKu/SPX-GC/README.md

 <BR>

 <a id="log"></a>**`general.loglevel`** default value is `info`.
 Other possible values are `error` (least), `warn`, `verbose` and `debug` (most log data).
-Log messages are shown in the SPX-GC console window and are stored into log files in logfolder.
+Log messages are shown in the SPX console window and are stored into log files in logfolder.
 The active file is named `access.log`.
 Log files can be useful in troubleshooting, `verbose` is the recommeded level for troubleshooting.
 If further analysis is needed `debug` level produces even more information.
 Remember to set log level back to `info` since heavy logging will increase disk usage and may effect software performance.

 <a id="globalextras"></a> **`globalExtras{}`** are additional user interface controls, or _plugins_, shown below preview window in all project as opposed to [projectExtras](#projectextras) which are project specific.
 Each item has an UI component (a button) and associated function call available in the specified `javascript file`.
 When a new `config.json` is created it has some demo extra controls to introduce related consepts and possibilities.
 > **PLEASE NOTE:** Global extras will be replaced by [Plugins](#plugins) in future versions, since they are easier to install and maintain.